Mr-Chang95/MSDS6306-Employee-Analysis/README.md

 ## Goals
 There are two goals for this project:
-1. Find factors that will lead to attrition and create a model that will predict it on a test dataset(CaseStudy2CompSet No Salary (2).xlsx)(CaseStudy2CompSet No Attrition (1).csv).
+1. Find factors that will lead to attrition and create a model that will predict it on a test dataset(CaseStudy2CompSet No Attrition (1).csv).
 2. Find factors that can help us predict Monthly Income and create a linear regression model that can predict it accurately on a test dataset(CaseStudy2CompSet No Salary (2).xlsx).

 Both test dataset have a total of 300 observation while CaseStudy2-data.csv will serve as our train dataset.